 When the Share Assessment Model Settings option is enabled (see Administration Center - Settings - Assessment Model Strategy), two things will occur:

-- Users with the Application Owner role (whether at Global or Resource level) will no longer be able to make any changes to the Assessment Model for any application managed in AIP Console (the settings in the 474775634 page are visible but cannot be modified).
+- Users with the Application Owner role (whether at Global or Resource level) will no longer be able to make any changes to the Assessment Model for any application managed in Console (the settings in the Application - Config - Assessment Model page are visible but cannot be modified).

 - Any rule that is customized and shared across all Assessment Models will have an icon displayed as shown below: